Watch my free on-demand Bricks masterclass Join Now

 Web designer

-To say I had zero experience of building websites before deciding to quit my teaching job wasn’t wholly true.
+To say I had zero experience of building websites before deciding to quit my teaching job wasn’t entirely true.

 I’d built my first website in 1998, back when the internet was in black and white.